Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 Of note is the Explorer/Winlogon box with the "PPID Spoof" line to Calc.
 This implementation of an RSI utilizes Parent Process ID spoofing as an additional evasion technique.
 This technique is well documented and as such will not be commented upon except for as how it interacts with and pertains to the capabilities that are the subject of this post.

-Explorer and Winlogon are jointly specified because this RSI contains logic to detect the process integrity in which it is running; if it is running in medium integrity, it chooses Explorer.exe as its parent process.
-If it is running in high or system integrity it chooses Winlogon.
+Explorer and winlogon are jointly specified because this RSI contains logic to detect the process integrity in which it is running; if it is running in medium integrity, it chooses explorer.exe as its parent process.
+If it is running in high or system integrity it chooses winlogon.

 This design choice has interesting consequences.